chenlicodebank/lora_on_analog_hardware/README.md

 ## Hardware-Aware Training on SQuAD

-This section provides a straightforward application of Hardware-Aware Training using MobileBERT on SQuAD1.1.
+This section provides a straightforward application of Hardware-Aware Training with MobileBERT on the SQuAD v1.1 dataset.

 ### Example:
 ```